Lost dogs (may this never happen to you but here’s the info just in case….)

 - Where they might have gone to – their home, their favourite walks, back to the car (especially if they are new to or just visiting the village) etc

-- What food (eg sausages, liver – smelly food), smells, sounds (eg squeaky toy, whistle, their name) they respond to if people are out looking for them
+- What food (eg sausages, liver – smelly food), smells, sounds (eg squeaky toy, whistle, their name) your dog responds to

 3. Where your dog went missing